-Phytophthora nicotianae Causing Severe Disease on Potato and Tomato in North Carolina
+Phytophthora nicotianae causing severe disease on Potato and Tomato in N.C.

 Due to the recent run of warm, wet weather, conditions are ideal for the development of late blight (Phytophthora infestans) on potato and tomato crops.
 Over the past two weeks we have received samples exhibiting late blight-like symptoms on tomato and potato.
 However, further evaluation of these samples has shown that these infections on both tomato and potato were caused by a related species, Phytophthora nicotianae.
 While normally a soil-borne pathogen, the presence of foliar lesions indicates that the pathogen is also spreading aerially.
 In eastern NC severe foliar infections have been observed.
 The severe wet weather and high temperatures are highly favorable for the pathogen, unlike P, infestans, that is most severe under cool weather conditions.